SHartman/academic-cv/content/post/Making-a-website-in-R/index.md

 categories: []
 date: "2021-05-12"
 image:
-  caption: "The RStudio interface isn't as scary as it looks"
+  caption: "Making a website with RStudio isn't as scary as it looks"
   focal_point: ""
   placement: 2
   preview_only: false